ckan/ckanext-spatial/doc/csw.rst

   has a good overview of the crontab syntax.

-* To run pycsw under Apache check the pycsw `installation documentation <http://pycsw.org/docs/latest/installation.html#running-on-wsgi>`_ or follow this quick steps (they assume the paths used on the previous steps):
+* To run pycsw under Apache check the pycsw `installation documentation <http://pycsw.org/docs/latest/installation.html#running-on-wsgi>`_ or follow these quick steps (they assume the paths used in previous steps):

   - Edit ``/etc/apache2/sites-available/ckan_default`` and add the following line just before the existing ``WSGIScriptAlias`` directive::